CephalofairGames/frosthaven-faq/index.md

 **Scenario 30 (conclusion)** - <span class="hidden">Remove the cards you're directed to remove from both Available <i>and</i> Unavailable Event Decks.</span>

 **Scenario 34** - <span class="hidden">The Chaos Beam effects happen even if you are jumping or flying.
-Character summons do not treat the special corridor hexes as negative.</span>
+Character summons do not treat the special corridor hexes as negative.
+Persistent effects like Drifter's Sustained Momentum will not modify the movement from Boss Special 2; it is not really a move ability.</span>

 **Scenario 36 (conclusion)** - <span class="hidden">First Printing Only: Add blueprints for Item 067 to the scenario reward.</span>